topseed/nbake/README.md

 There is superset project (Apache 2 license) that allows you to build in the cloud by for using the web admin, a bit like WordPress admin, here:
  - http://github.com/topseed/nbake-admin
 Admin superset requires deployment to AWS S3.
+Ex policy, replace 'exapp' with your bucket name:

+		{
+			"Version": "2012-10-17",
+			"Statement": [
+				{
+						"Sid": "AddPerm",
+						"Effect": "Allow",
+						"Principal": "*",
+						"Action": "s3:GetObject",
+						"Resource": "arn:aws:s3:::exapp/*"
+				}
+			]
+		}

 You can use FTP (ex: CyberDuck) in nbake cli to deploy to AWS S3 (with an 'IAM' id, key, secret and bucket name).
+Try to FTP and to and to access an S3 hosted website.

-It is recommended that you start using that project as well as soon as you feel comfortable with nbake.
+It is recommended that you start using the admin project as well as soon as you feel comfortable with nbake.

 The sample app uses http://semantic-ui.com framework, but you can use any ( http://keycdn.com/blog/front-end-frameworks )